nasiegel88/installR/README.md

 echo "export RSTUDIO_WHICH_R='/opt/R/4.1.3/bin/R'" >> ~/.profile
 ```

 II.
-If the open source version of rstudio server is being used remove `rserver.conf` and restart the server
+If the open source version of rstudio server is being used remove `rserver.conf` and restart the server.
 ```bash
 sudo rm /etc/rstudio/rserver.conf
 ```

+III.
+If a very old version of R is being installed, such as anything pre-3.0 users may have an issue launching Rstudio server.
+If that is the case it is recommended to in install an older version of Rstudio server.
+Debain builds for Debian and Ubuntu can be found [here](https://dailies.rstudio.com/rstudio/prairie-trillium/server/debian9/).
+If the goal is to run R from the command line then then skip this step.

+### Closing remarks

+It is nice to be able to switch between R versions in Rstudio with a few clicks however, to ensure reproducibilty it is recommended to run R in something like [mybinder](https://the-turing-way.netlify.app/communication/binder/zero-to-binder.html) or [rocker](https://github.com/rocker-org/rocker) (docker images for R and Rstudio) and to manager software in an environment using a package manager such as [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).

-#### Removing Rstudio server
+### Removing Rstudio server

 ```bash
 sudo apt-get remove --purge rstudio-server